FREQUENTLY ASKED QUESTIONS

 K&K Sound Aloha Twin Spot : Passive piezo discs glued to underside of soundboard : No volume or tone control, no preamp, but no battery to worry about.
 Can accentuate “banging” on the body of the instrument…great if you want to do percussive playing.
 Very good quality.

-Shadow Nanoflex : Active under saddle piezo element : Small control panel mounted in the side of the instrument giving volume and tone control and battery access.
-Very good quality at lower price.
+Fishman Kula : Active under saddle piezo element : Small control panel mounted in the side of the instrument giving volume and tone controls and a built in tuner.
+Battery access compartment at end pin jack.
+Good quality at lower price.

 Standard strap buttons are included, free of charge, in the price of your instrument but as some people do and some people don’t want them, they are only installed if requested.